-One of the biggest lacunae in rural development is that there is no "Single Window" information Centre wherein developmental actors can view and analyse village level data for interventions.
+and analyse village level data for interventions.
 Secondly, there is a lack of visioning exercises of the village as a whole.
 Thirdly, there is a need to create a demand driven approach for development to be sustainable.

-Community dialogue process is the central methodology along with judicious application of tools (such as a simple Household Survey, Venn diagram, Social Map, Resource Map) for engaging all the people, to discuss and assess their situation - especially their quality of life in terms of health, nutrition, hygiene, education, arxurr R water, sanitation and economic prosperity.
+Community dialogue process is the central

+methodology along with judicious application

+of tools (such as a simple Household Survey, Venn diagram, Social Map, Resource Map) for engaging all the people, to discuss and assess One of the biggest lacunae in rural development their situation - especially their quality of life in is that there is no "Single Window" information terms of health, nutrition, hygiene, education, Centre wherein developmental actors can view MCK-JONES Knowledge Managemer water, sanitation and economic prosperity.
 Once the people collectively become aware of their situation the search for solutions begins with the facilitators assisting them with the required information.
 Once the options are discussed the people then embark upon developing a Village Action Plan that includes 'what', 'how', 'who', and 'when'.
 Prompted by the facilitators the people also suggest the names of four Village Youth Volunteers (ideally, two girls and two boys) to help them in their development endeavour.
 The youth volunteers are subsequently provided with training inputs to enhance their skills to walk with the people along the path of village development through access to the services and self-reliance.